lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:48 PM)_

-> t!8ball does Damien poke around in Emmett’s brain for a minute?
+t!8ball does Damien poke around in Emmett's brain for a minute?

 **Tatsumaki** _(28-Oct-18 04:48 PM)_